14-year-old Ririe teen missing since Monday, officials say | East Idaho News

 The teen is 14-year-old Jared Silveira.
 His father, Jordan Silveira, is a firefighter/EMT with Central Fire District’s Station 2.
 His mom’s name is Melissa Silveira.

-Courtney Youngstrom, a spokeswoman for Central Fire District, is speaking on behalf of Jared’s parents.
+Jared’s parents did not want to speak with us but Courtney Youngstrom, a spokeswoman for Central Fire District, spoke with us on their behalf.

 Youngstrom says Jared was wearing black combat boots with blue jeans and a gray t-shirt.
 He was carrying a green military pack and had a pocket knife in his possession.